cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection/README.md

 If there are multiple "Attribute Match" blocks within a Retry Condition, **all have to match for the retry condition to evaluate to true.**

 {% hint style="warning" %}
-Note that the Regex value should be entered as a regular expression.
+The Regex value should be entered as a regular expression.
 The Regex engine is .NET and expressions can be tested by using [this online tool](http://regexstorm.net/tester).
 In the below example, the Regex is designed to match any HTTP 5xx Server Error Codes, using a Regex value of "5\[0-9]\[0-9]".\
 \
 **For Headers,** the format of the Header string which the Regex is applied against is {Header Name}={Header Value}, e.g. "Content-Type=application/json".&#x20;
 {% endhint %}